- Rv Shipping Choosing The Right Transport Company For Your Rvs

 - The type of RV shipping: Open auto shipping is the least expensive option, while enclosed auto shipping is the most expensive option.
 This is because enclosed auto shipping provides more protection for the RV from the elements.

 - The size and weight of the RV: The larger and heavier the RV, the more it will cost to ship.
-This is because the shipping company will need a larger truck to transport the RV.
+This is because the shipping company will need a larger truck to move the RV.

 - The time of year: The demand for RV shipping is higher during peak seasons, such as summer and winter, so the prices will be higher during these times.